Category Archives: 1962 Films

 From masterpieces “Everything’s Coming up Roses” and “Some People” to her heartbreak at being a driven stage mom, Russell’s performance makes the film.

 Her best scene comes at the climax.
-Rose, finally admitting to herself that she has spent her life with a need to be noticed, hits an empty theater stage, alone, and has an emotional breakdown.
+Rose finally admits that she has spent her life needing to be noticed, hits an empty theater stage alone, and has an emotional breakdown.

 Natalie Wood and Karl Malden certainly add depth to their characters, especially Wood, who goes from mousy wallflower to seductive stripper Gypsy Rose Lee.